Abi-Repo/Javafiles/README.md

-This repo contains all the java practising files that i do daily.
+This repo contains all the java practising codes that i do.